 School Site Council

 The Citrus School Site Council is responsible for the direction and budgeting of our special programs.
 Citrus receives special program funds from the state and federal governments.
-These programs include Title I Program, School Based Coordinated Program, and Compensatory Education Program.
+These programs include our Title I Program, School Based Coordinated Program, and Compensatory Education Program.

 New members are elected each October for 2-year terms with the following make-up: 5 parents, 4 teachers, the principal, and 1 other school representative.
 Those serving need no special background other than an interest in their child's school and the ability to attend a minimum of five meetings per year.
 If you are interested in being a member, watch for the self-nomination slip that will be included in our Citrus Bobchat bulletin, or contact the school at 891-3107.